Why do Professors Without Borders (PROWIBO) focus on short courses?

 Our workshops are open to anyone, including the general public, according to the host university’s policies and hosting capacity.
-Some universities have opted to invite parents, lecturers and members of the public while others prefer to keep it closed to their students.
+Some universities have opted to invite parents, lecturers and members of the public while others prefer to keep it for students only.

 Who selects the students participating?

 The host institution selects the students that participate in the program.
-We prefer to teach in small classes, with a cap at 25 students.
+We prefer to teach in small classes, with a cap of 25 students.